 Tailor your freebies to your client’s needs.

-Here’s the thing, if your prospect client is looking for web developers since they’re looking to have a website created for their business, it won’t make much sense for you to offer video marketing as a freebie.
+Here’s the thing, if your prospective client is looking for web developers since they’re looking to have a website created for their business, it won’t make much sense for you to offer video marketing as a freebie.

 That’s quite far off from what they’re needing right now.
 Sure.
 They may need it later, but that’s usually like 3 or 4 steps ahead (depending on the kind of plan your clients mapped out of course).

-As you can see, the free plugins and graphics are a bit more direct, or, it is closely related to the web dev task that they want done when compared to pitching video marketing.
+As you can see, the free plugins and graphics are a bit more direct, or, it is closely related to the web dev task that they want to be done when compared to pitching video marketing.

 3. Keep your first sentence punchy!

 Just this once, imagine being the client.
 You’re scanning the 20th cover letter on file and you’re tired as a mug.

 You pretty much know how the drill works, the letter will start with a “Dear sir/ma’am” intro, the applicant will talk about who he/she is, and how he/she is interested in getting considered for the job.